API Reference

 ModuleNotFoundError – If jinja2 is not installed.

-New in version 23.0.0.
+Added in version 23.0.0.

-__call__(settings_dict: Dict[str, Any | Dict[str, Any | SettingsDict]], settings_cls: type, options: Tuple[OptionInfo, ...])
-Dict[str, Any | Dict[str, Any | SettingsDict]][source]#
+__call__(settings_dict: dict[str, Any | dict[str, Any | SettingsDict]], settings_cls: type, options: tuple[OptionInfo, ...]) dict[str, Any | dict[str, Any | SettingsDict]][source]

 Invoke the processor to render all values in the settings dict.

-render(value: Any, settings_dict: Dict[str, Any | Dict[str, Any | SettingsDict]]) Any[source]#
+render(value: Any, settings_dict: dict[str, Any | dict[str, Any | SettingsDict]]) Any[source]

 Recursively render value.

-is_possibly_template(value: Any) bool[source]#
+is_possibly_template(value: Any) bool[source]

 Guess if value may be format string.